-5.4 It is the responsibility of the Instructing Principle to check expected booking confirmations have been received and that the information contained within them is correct.
+5.4 It is the responsibility of the Instructing Principal to check expected booking confirmations have been received and that the information contained within them is correct

-5.5 Incorrect information on the booking confirmation could lead to delays, aborted appointments or additional charges for which Live Oak will accept no responsibility.
+5.5 Incorrect information on the booking confirmation could lead to delays, aborted appointments or additional charges for which Live Oak will accept no responsibility

-5.6 Live Oak operates a "no booking confirmation, no booking" policy and will not accept any responsibility for missed appointments where the Instructing Principle is unable to provide the relevant Live Oak booking confirmation.
+5.6 Live Oak operates a "no booking confirmation, no booking" policy and will not accept any responsibility for missed appointments where the Instructing Principal is unable to provide the relevant Live Oak booking confirmation

 6 Appointment delays

-6.1 Due to other diary commitments it is vital appointments start on time.
+6.1 Due to other diary commitments it is vital appointments start on time

 6.2 The majority of appointments will be aborted if they are delayed more than 20 minutes after the agreed start time.
-An abortive fee will be charged.
+An abortive fee will be charged

 6.3 Where the diary will allow, the Clerk will wait after the 20 minute cut off.
-The total waiting time will be added to the final cost of the inspection.
+The total waiting time will be added to the final cost of the inspection

+6.4 The same conditions and limitations apply when tenants are to attend at the end of an inspection for the purpose of collecting keys

 7 On site documentation

-7.1 Live Oak will work from inventories produced by other professional inventory clerks/companies provided they are current and sufficiently accurate and detailed to be fit for purpose.
+7.1 Live Oak will work from inventories produced by other professional inventory clerks/companies provided they are current and sufficiently accurate and detailed to be fit for purpose

-7.2 Live Oak will not work from inventories made by landlords.
+7.2 Live Oak will not work from inventories made by landlords

-7.3 Provided Live Oak has the relevant documentation on file, Live Oak will undertake to provide its Clerk with all documentation necessary to complete an inspection, either directly to the Clerk or via the Instructing Principle.
+7.3 Provided Live Oak has the relevant documentation on file, Live Oak will undertake to provide its Clerk with all documentation necessary to complete an inspection, either directly to the Clerk or via the Instructing Principal

-7.4 Where the documentation is not originally from Live Oak, it is the responsibility of the Instructing Principle to provide all necessary documentation.
+7.4 Where the documentation is not originally from Live Oak, it is the responsibility of the Instructing Principal to provide all necessary documentation

-7.5 It is the responsibility of the Instructing Principle to ensure all relevant documentation is current and sufficiently accurate and detailed to be fit for purpose.
+7.5 It is the responsibility of the Instructing Principal to ensure all relevant documentation is current and sufficiently accurate and detailed to be fit for purpose

 8 Keys

-8.1 It is the responsibility of the Instructing Principle to give clear instruction with regards to all aspects of keys, their collection, issue, retrieval and return.
+8.1 It is the responsibility of the Instructing Principal to give clear instruction with regards to all aspects of keys, their collection, issue, retrieval and return

-8.2 As part of our fee, Live Oak will collect/return keys to any address pre/post appointment provided the relevant address is deemed "local" to the property on which the inspection is/has occurred.
+8.2 As part of our fee, Live Oak will collect/return keys to any address pre/post appointment provided the relevant address is deemed "local" to the property on which the inspection is/has occurred

 8.3 Live Oak will return keys further afield by Clerk, registered post or courier.
-An additional fee will be charged.
+An additional fee will be charged

-8.4 By default all principle keys and fobs (those required to actually access a property) issued/retrieved to/from a tenant will be noted, photographed and tested as part of the inventory process.
-Any keys or fobs not tested will be clearly noted as such on the report.
+8.4 By default all principal keys and fobs (those required to actually access a property) issued/retrieved to/from a tenant will be noted, photographed and tested as part of the inventory process.
+Any keys or fobs not tested will be clearly noted as such on the report

-8.5 Live Oak will not accept responsibility for any lost or unaccounted keys or fobs or any issued in error to tenants.
+8.5 Live Oak will not accept responsibility for any lost or unaccounted keys or fobs or any issued in error to tenants

 9 Meter readings

 9.1 Meter readings are taken as part of the inventory process.
-This is subject to successful access and the correct meters being identified.
+This is subject to successful access and the correct meters being identified

+9.2 Live Oak provides a meter reading guarantee.
+Live Oak will return and take/re take meter readings which were not taken but where they might reasonably be expected to have been

-9.2 Live Oak Clerks will search out meters in all excepted locations however it is the responsibility of the Instructing Principle to provide details of utility meters including meter numbers, location and access details.
+9.2 Live Oak Clerks will search out meters in all accepted locations however it is the responsibility of the Instructing Principal to provide details of utility meters including meter numbers, location and access details